 In a moment of Characterization Marches On, in an early season 1 episode it is actually Didi who is scared of clowns.
 A clown at a carnival sneaks up behind her and scares her, albeit accidentally.

-The Beast Which Dares Not Speak Its Name, from the Earthworm Jim episode "Evil in Love".
+The Beast Which Dares Not Speak Its Name, from the Earthworm Jim episode "Evil in Love", is a giant four-armed fang-jawed cyclopian demon clown.
 Far too powerful and evil for the titular hero to hope to defeat, but fortunately thwarted by bureaucracy.

 Madkat from SWAT Kats.
 The spirit of an evil jester from medieval times that merged with a failed comedian whose hardships mirrored Madkat's own.
 For a one shot villain, he's pretty effective, and came damn close to winning.